Trails - High Falls State Park

 Historic Trail

-Take a stroll through history on our ADA accessible trail!
-As you walk along this trail you will see historic structures that tell you the story of our park's history.
-This includes the Powerhouse and its flume stocks, the Grist Mill, and the Old Alabama Bridge.
+Take a stroll through time on our ADA-accessible trail where you will see structures that tell the story of our park’s history.
+This includes the dam, berm walls, powerhouse penstocks, grist mill and Old Alabama Bridge.
 You will also come across a beautiful overlook of the falls partway down the trail.

 • Length: 0.5 miles